North Dakota

 Targeted Case Management

-Telephone calls, in person and email contacts are allowable costs under transitional care management (TCM).
+Telephone calls, in person and email contacts are allowable costs under transitional care management (TCM) for making collateral contacts.

 SOURCE: North Dakota Department of Human Services: Targeted Case Management – Individuals with a serious mental illness or serious emotional disturbance.
 (Oct.
-2022) P. 8 (Accessed Jan.
-2023).
+2023) P. 8, & Targeted Case Management Child Welfare, (Oct.
+2023) p.
+6 (Accessed Nov.
+2024).

 Live Video